 A college application might face contrasting outcomes depending on whether it appeared before the admissions official right after his morning cup of coffee or just before his delayed lunch.

 Our reaction to a potential real estate investment opportunity is likely to vary depending on whether we recently finished streaming The Big Short by Michael Lewis or reading The Millionaire Real Estate Investor by Gary Keller.

 What’s more, we tend to follow the same template while making a range of decisions.
-Be it picking where to order our next meal from to deciding whether to move houses.
+Be it picking where to order our next meal to deciding whether to move houses.

-This happens often with investment decisions.
-In a rising market, funds and strategies with recent outperformance see the most inflows (pursue good outcomes also called FOMO).
+This often happens with investment decisions.
+In a rising market, funds and strategies with recent outperformance see the most inflows (pursue good outcomes, also called FOMO).
 In a falling market, even liquid funds get questioned for their ability to protect capital (avoid bad outcomes).

 We need better tools to make better decisions.